 I’m working on a sort of CI/CD pipeline that enables me to focus my efforts on the Java application itself and not the process of testing and deploying.
-ChatGPT suggested that using GitHub Actions would get me results easier than using Jenkins, and as my code needs to available in a repository it seemed reasonable to try GitHub Actions first.
+ChatGPT suggested that using GitHub Actions would get me results easier than using Jenkins, and as I want my code to be available in a repository it seemed reasonable to try GitHub Actions first.

 What the pipeline should look like

-I want to be able to do push an updated version of the app to GitHub using the Git command line and then have the following automated process:
+I want to be able to do push an updated version of the app to GitHub using git via the command line and then have the following things being done automatically:

-- On my server a Docker image containing the JAR file and a some version of the JDK is created
+• On my server a Docker image containing this JAR file and a some version of the JDK is created

-- The Docker container that runs the previous version is stopped end removed
+• The Docker container that runs the previous version of the JAR file is stopped and removed

 Dealing with the database

-A common question is how to deal with database access.
-There are multiple ways, what I do is to create a container with a test database on my production server whose port is exposed to the outside world.
+A common question is how to deal with database access in this process.
+There are multiple ways, what I do is creating a container with a test database on my production server whose port is exposed to the outside world.
 It requires a firewall rule that allows access on the exposed port and it allows the settings of the Postgres database to allow access from IP addresses other than that of localhost.

 Copying the database with pg_dump